Toxikuu/lfs-qol/README.md

 # Standards

-As stated above, each file is a Mardown file.
+As stated above, each file is a Markdown file.
 The exceptions are Git specific files and the licenses.
 If you are viewing these files not on Github, you will see how the files themselves are laid out in a text format.
 Please read https://www.markdownguide.org/basic-syntax/ to find out what each symbol is